Xetibo/ReSet-Doc/templates/glossary.typ

     use_show: use_show_ref, "Status Bar", [
       A shell component that usually offers information such as open programs, time, battery and more.\
-      Can be compared to the top bar on MacOS or the task bar on Windows.
+      Can be compared to the top bar on MacOS or the taskbar on Windows.
     ],
   )<status-bar>
   #glossary_entry(use_show: use_show_ref, "Target Triple", [